JamesZ12b/CP3402-Journals/week6.md

 **Content Insights:**

 I now have a deep understanding of the **synergy** between these tools.
 Trello is not just a to-do list; it establishes the project's "rules" via the "Group Agreement" card.
-GitHub is where the "work" is executed. [cite_start]The purpose of the Slack integration [cite: 393-394] is to pipe all **notifications** from both "planning" (Trello) and "execution" (GitHub) into a single, real-time feed.
+GitHub is where the "work" is executed.
+The purpose of the Slack integration is to pipe all **notifications** from both "planning" (Trello) and "execution" (GitHub) into a single, real-time feed.
 This allows a team (or in this case, just me) to see all project-related activity without context-switching between three different apps.

 **Career/Employability/Learning Insights:**

-The most valuable lesson this week came not from following the guide, but from when the **guide failed**. [cite_start]The instructions (`/github subscribe`) [cite: 401-402] were technically **incorrect** for my (tutor-approved) situation.
+The most valuable lesson this week came not from following the guide, but from when the **guide failed**.
+The instructions (`/github subscribe`)  were technically **incorrect** for my (tutor-approved) situation.

 Instead of getting stuck, I:
 1.  **Communicated Proactively:** When I had the initial channel and teammate problem, I didn't wait.
 I contacted my tutor and got a new path forward.